Reading time: ~8 minutes

 FROM payment;

-Result: Returns the largest value in the amount column.
+Result: returns the largest value in amount.

-MIN() — Finds the minimum value
+MIN() - finds the minimum value

 SELECT MIN(amount) AS min_amount